SridharRamesh/HowSridharThinks/_math/LambekKnasterTarski.md

 We can consider the notion of an F-algebra-initial F-coalgebra: those F-coalgebras with unique homomorphisms into each F-algebra.
 This class is closed under the natural action of F and under colimits within the category of coalgebras together with algebras (insofar as the colimits exist).

+[Apparently, many use the term "recursive coalegbra" rather than "algebra-initial coalgebra" here.
+Or in the same way, they speak of "corecursive algebra" rather than "coalgebra-terminal algebra".]

 By Lambek's lemma above, an initial algebra is the same thing as a terminal algebra-initial coalgebra (since any terminal such coalgebra will have to be an isomorphism).
 A sufficient (though not necessary) condition for this to exist is for the forgetful functor from algebra-initial coalgebras into the underlying category to have a colimit (because then this colimit must itself comprise a colimit within the algebra-initial coalgebras, and thus be a total colimit, which is to say, terminal; see ["Total Limits Are Empty Colimits"]({{site.baseurl}}{% link _math/TotalLimits.md %})).

 This is the bottoms up approach to the initial algebra given by Knaster-Tarski.